-^c Reduction for shared parking in a mixed-use project based on Urban Land Institute's Shared Parking (Smith 2005).

-^d A 16% transit mode share was projected for the office use at Alum Rock/28th Street Station by the model.
+^c Reduction for shared parking in a mixed-use project based on Urban Land Institute's Shared Parking (Smith 2005). ^d A 16% transit mode share was projected for the office use at Alum Rock/28th Street Station by the model.
 Applying a 16% reduction to San Jose's parking rate would result in a rate of 3.36 spaces per 1,000 s.f. instead of 4 spaces per 1,000 s.f.

 The travel demand forecasting model used for the traffic analysis of the 2035 Forecast Year BART Extension with TOJD Alternative projected a 16 percent transit mode share for the office use at the Alum Rock/28th Street Station.
 A 16 percent transit mode share indicates that at least 16 percent of the workers in the TOJD offices would not need to park their car there.
 Because the BART Extension with TOJD Alternative would include a TDM program that encourages bicycling, walking, and ridesharing in addition to transit use, the number of employees who do not need a parking space is likely to be much higher than 16 percent.
-Given that the TOJD would literally be on top of a BART station and would likely need fewer parking spaces than office developments in other parts of San Jose, a 16 percent reduction in San Jose's parking requirement for office uses would be a very conservative reduction for this location.
+Given that the TOJD would literally be on top of a BART station and would likely need fewer parking spaces than office developments in other parts of San Jose, a 16 percent reduction for this location.
 Reducing San Jose's parking requirement by 16 percent results in a rate of 3.36 spaces per 1,000 square feet and a reduction of 320 parking spaces.